Which Melbourne app developers you hire to design and develop your mobile application is an extremely important decision.

 In fact, as many as 33% of all software projects fail to be completed.

-Luckily, in Melbourne there are plenty of app developers capable of delivering a finished app.
-We are spoiled for choice with over sixty different app development companies to select from.
+Luckily, there are plenty of Melbourne app developers capable of delivering a finished app.
+In fact, we are spoiled for choice with over sixty different app development companies to choose from.
 Many are highly reputable and others not so much.

 We’ve compiled this guide to help you separate the good from the bad and ultimately choose the app developer that gives your app the best chance of success.